 If you do a lot of travelling, and like to travel light, a standard iPad can be too bit big and bulky.
 So the iPad Mini is a great choice, combining a compact size and light weight with impressive specs.

-This latest version comes with Apple's A15 Bionic processor, which also powers the iPhone 13, so it's a fast worker.
-It's got a lovely 8.3 inch Liquid Retina display with True Tone, and supports 5G (unless you opt for the Wi-Fi only version).
+If you want an iPad Mini for less, you don't have to spend the big bucks to get the latest model.
+Its predecessor is cheaper, and the differences between them are pretty slight, to be honest.
+The Apple's A15 Bionic processor might not be latest, but it's the chip that powers the iPhone 13, so it's a fast worker.
+This iPad mini also has a lovely 8.3 inch Liquid Retina display with True Tone, and supports 5G (unless you opt for the Wi-Fi only version).

 The cameras are pretty great too.
-On the rear, you'll find a 12MP wide camera with Smart HDR 3 that supports 4K video at 24 fps, 25 fps, 30 fps or 60 fps.
+On the rear, just like with the latest model, you'll find a 12MP wide camera with Smart HDR 3 that supports 4K video at 24 fps, 25 fps, 30 fps or 60 fps.
 And on the front there's a 12MP ultra wide camera with Centre Stage and Smart HDR 3.

 iPad generations: older iPad Minis